teckcamp/teckcamp.github.io/privacy.md

 Please Do:
 - Get to know each other!
-- Encourage first time meetup goers
+- Encourage first time event goers
-- Be respectful of reasons (visible/invisible) why folks haven’t been going to meetups as often as others
+- Be respectful of reasons (visible/invisible) why folks haven’t been going to events as often as others
 - Give back to the community
 - Engage in conversation (Please use threads for conversations!)